Fitness Tips

 Running on a tread is one of the best ways to prepare for a race or marathon

 The treadmill is a must if you are getting ready for a race or marathon.
-You can run outside, but treadmill running is more versatile and convenient – plus, it provides lots of analytics.
+You can run outside, but the treadmill is more versatile and convenient – plus, it provides lots of analytics.

 Workout for getting ready for a race or marathon